lchangxii/photon/README.md

 # Artifact Evaluation for our MICRO 2023 paper called "Photon"
-This git repo forks from https://github.com/CMU-SAFARI/Victima.git to achieve MLCommons.
 ### Reusability using MLCommons

 We added support to evaluate Photon using the [MLCommons CM automation language](https://github.com/mlcommons/ck).